Business Loan

 If your business has limited financing needs, the SBA Microloan Program could be the answer for you.

 The loans cap out at $50,000.
 Under the program, the SBA provides funds to nonprofit community-based organizations.
-Nonprofit community lenders determine loan eligibility factors, amounts, terms and interest rates.
-The SBA sets a maximum of six years for microloan repayment terms and interest rates typically range between eight and 15 percent.
+Nonprofit community lenders determine loan eligibility factors, amounts, terms, and interest rates.
+The SBA sets a maximum of six years for microloan repayment terms and competitive interest rates that typically range between eight and 15 percent.

 SBA Economic Injury Disaster Loans (EIDLs)

-EIDLs are commonly leveraged by small businesses in Miami and south Florida after hurricanes.
+EIDLs are commonly leveraged by small businesses in South Florida after hurricanes.
 They are long term, low interest loans for businesses that experience physical damage or economic hardship because of an official declared disaster.

 SBA Express Bridge Loans